bnema/SteamCMD_Watcher/README.md

 # SteamCMD_Watcher

-SteamCMD_Watcher is a simple bash monitoring script for Linux allowing you automatically start your server if stopped or watch if an update is available and then restart the server.
+SteamCMD_Watcher is a simple bash monitoring script for Linux allowing you to automatically start your server if stopped, watch if an update is available and then restart the server.

 ## How to setup